hambaga/phinguyen.io/content/context-caveat-deep-dive/index.md

 ---
 title: A closer look at the caveat of Context API
-description: This post is related to the gatsbyjs
+description: This post talks about React's Context API and the logic behind its caveat as mentioned on React's official documentation.
 date: '2019-3-13'
 image: cover.jpg
 imageAuthor: Rodion Kutsaev